shirish93/shirish93.github.io/_posts/2024-02-16-ollama-mac.md

 4. Local LLM Deployment Options:

-There are various tools available for running LLMs locally.
+There are multiple tools available for running LLMs locally.
 Two notable options are:

-**Llama.cpp**: This is a C/C++ library designed for efficient LLM inference on various hardware platforms, including locally and in the cloud.
+**Llama.cpp**: This is a C/C++ library designed for efficient LLM inference on different hardware platforms, including locally and in the cloud.
 It prioritizes minimal setup and state-of-the-art performance.
 **Ollama**: This is a user-friendly tool built on top of Llama.cpp, offering a streamlined interface for running open-source LLMs locally.
 It simplifies setup and management through features like:
 * Bundled model weights, configurations, and datasets.
-* Support for various LLMs like Llama-2 and uncensored Llama.
+* Support for multiple LLMs like Llama-2 and uncensored Llama.
 * Modelfile management for system prompts and other parameters.

 5. Running Prompts with Ollama: